olle/npmprobe/README.md

 =========

 A Go tool that does an exhaustive check for compromised installed `npm` packages from an authored list.
-Uses `mdfind` to efficiently locate and search `package.json` and `package-lock.json` files across the system.
+Uses `mdfind` or `mlocate` to efficiently locate and search `package.json` and `package-lock.json` files across the system.

 ## Building